Elijah the Prophet will not Return

 It is important to identify the timeline of Elijah’s coming; Malachi prophesied Elijah would prepare the way for two major events:

-1) 'I will send my messenger, and he shall prepare the way before me' To prepare the way prior to Christ's ministry.
+1) 'I will send my messenger, and he shall prepare the way before me' To prepare the way prior to Christ's advent.

-2) 'before the coming of the great and dreadful day of the Lord' To proclaim the terrible day of the Lord, which involved the destruction of the temple, Jerusalem, and the dispersion of the Jews.
+2) 'before the coming of the great and dreadful day of the Lord' To proclaim the great and terrible day of the Lord at the passing of Old Covenant Israel, which involved the destruction of the temple, Jerusalem, and the dispersion of the Jews.

 John the Baptist warned of these events, and both were fulfilled during the lifetime of his generation.

 - Mat 17:12-13 KJV But I say unto you, That Elias is come already, and they knew him not, but have done unto him whatsoever they listed.
 Likewise shall also the Son of man suffer of them.
 13 Then the disciples understood that he spake unto them of John the Baptist.

 According to Dispensationalism, John did not demonstrate the miracles of Elijah, and the great and terrible Day of the Lord has not occurred.
 Therefore, Malachi's prophecy remains unfulfilled until a future appearance of Elijah.
 This assumption is despite the words of Jesus that Elijah had already come!
 There is neither any suggestion in the Scriptures of a 2000 years gap between the two events, nor the slightest hint of double fulfillment of prophecy as some scholars suggest.
 If the great and terrible day of the Lord is a future event in the 21st century, then why did Jesus emphatically state 'Elijah' returned in the 1st century AD?